SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   + Parameter fuzzing - various wordlists can be used for fuzzing parameters using tools like ```ffuf```

   + Weak/default credentials - for any login page, make sure you try default or weak creds first before proceeding with any bruteforce attempt

+  + Bruteforce - if you really need to use ```hydra``` to bruteforce basic authentication or login form, for example, then make sure you know the username(s) and for passwords you can use rockyou.txt; in case usernames are not given, choose a few common usernames or based on the challenge, and in addition to that generate a wordlist from the website using ```cewl```

     ```sh
     gobuster dir -u http://target.com -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -x txt,php,html,bak,jpg,zip,bac,sh,png,md,jpeg -t 25